nomanashraf874/Twitter-IOS/README.md

 # Project 3 - Twitter APP
-# Twitter - Part II

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+OS Twitter client app that allows users to log in, view their feed and compose, favorite, and retweet tweet.

 ## User Stories